fabioono25/AWS-Studies/Serverless/AWS Serverless APIs & Apps - A Complete Introduction/serverless1.md

     callback(null, event.age * 10);
 };
 ```
->A side note about Lambda Functions: a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
+>A side note about Lambda function: it is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
 It supports different languages (C#, Ruby, Python, Node.js, Java) and integrate with different AWS services.
 The construction above will be similar in all languages.
 It is composed by three elements:
 > + **event**: contains information about the invoker (who triggered the function and what is the payload).
 > + **context**: which contains information about the invocation, function, and execution environment (e.g. the name of the Lambda function, execution time).